 Some time ago, a few colleagues and I made two films for the BBC’s Horizon strand about the myth of Atlantis.
 The idea was inspired by a two part Horizon made a quarter of a century earlier about Erich von Däniken.
-We focused on a British writer called Graham Hancock and his best selling writings had many things in common with von Däniken as well as the 19th Century re-invention of Plato’s Atlantis.
-All fix on a simple idea: that an ancient culture – terrestrial or not – had been destroyed in a cataclysm of some sort and that its survivors had wandered the earth or arrived in spaceships to inspire the rise of civilisations in different regions of the world.
+We focused on a British writer called Graham Hancock.
+His best selling writings had many ingredients in common with von Däniken and, as we discovered, the 19th Century re-invention of Plato’s Atlantis by an American politician and populist writer Ignatius Donnelly.
+It was Donnelly, rather than Plato, who fixed on a simple idea: an ancient culture – terrestrial or not – had been destroyed in a cataclysm of some kind and that its survivors had wandered the earth or arrived in spaceships to inspire the rise of civilisations in different regions of the world.
 We contended that this imaginary history was underpinned by 19th Century racism: civilisation was created by indigenous peoples but by superior outsiders.
 The second documentary, which focused on Hancock, was controversial in its day – and we were required to defend it at what was then called the ‘Broadcasting Standards Commission’.
 I described the sequence of events in a chapter contributed to ‘Archaeological Fantasies‘, edited by the late Garret Fagan.
 After the fuss died down, and life went on I noticed that if I ever had to refer to the documentary it became increasingly necessary to remind people who Graham Hancock was… Why on earth had the BCC bothered to invest time and creativity in such an obscure figure?

 Recently, the Daily Telegraph published a profile of Hancock – and this appeared to signal to be a resurgence of interest.
 He has turned, appropriately, to writing fiction – but has a new ‘best seller’ which offers new evidence.
 As ever, the evidence is not his – he doesn’t discover anything as even von Däniken claimed he did (falsely) but is marshalled to support his old idea of the race of survivors gifting civilisation to other regions of the world.
 He calls them ‘mystery teachers of heaven’… Hancock’s ‘new evidence’ seems to be based on genuinely fascinating new archaeological discoveries at Göbekli Tepe (not by him!) and on evidence of a meteorite impact 12,000 years ago – a date which as some readers may remember is derived from a mystic called Edgar Cayce and is one of Hancock’s obsessions.